xcore/sw_audio_effects/module_dsp_short_delay/doc/programming.rst

 Some of the other audio applications are ``app_slicekit_short_reverb`` and ``app_slicekit_long_delay``.

    * The short reverb application is an example of a more complex application running 4 cores, and combining the biquad, loudness and short-delay modules to create room-sizes up to about 36 meters (for a stereo channel at 48 kHz).
-See doc_quickstart/quickstart_reverb_short.rst
+Short-Reverb sliceKIT Audio Demo
    * The long delay application creates a set of long delays upto 24 seconds, by storing audio in the SDRAM Memory-Slice.
-See doc_quickstart/quickstart_long_delay.rst
+Long-Delay sliceKIT Audio Demo